robertmartin8/ReasonableDeviations/_notes/adv_fin_ml.md

 2. Lookahead
 3. Storytelling (explaining a historical event post-hoc)
 4. Data snooping
-5. Ignoring transaction costs (e.g slippage)
+5. Ignoring transaction costs (e.g. slippage)
 6. Succeeding based on outliers, which may not ever happen again
 7. Shorting without considering the costs and consequences.